Back arrow - black

 Tip 3: Set up team touchpoints

-Own the coaching structure that you create and make it a priority — effective coaching takes time and patience.
 On average, 70% of new sales training implementations fail to achieve their goals.
-It’s imperative that you remain focused on helping your reps succeed and grow through your coaching methods.
+So it's imperative that you remain focused on helping your reps succeed and grow.

 70% of new sales trainings fail to achieve their goal